hugodiasg/vahid6i-microprocessor/README.md

 ### Repository divison

-There are two microprocessors, one wich work with **16 bits** and other wich work with **8 bits**.
+There are two microprocessors in this repo, one which work with **16 bits** and other which work with **8 bits**.
 This second are a modification of the original architecture of chapter 8.4.
 Both microprocessor was developed with:
 - GHDL to simulation of VHDL files;
 - GTKWave to analyze the waves;
 - Yosys-GHDL-plugin to convert VHDL files to Verilog;